Wouter1/EMU-driver/Install.md

 NOTE: After the install, it takes OSX up to a few minutes to incorporate the driver into the kernel.

-<h4>Using the control panel</h4>
-You may have to enable running 3rd-party applications before you can run the Control Panel:

-1. Go into System Preferences->Security&Privacy
-2. Under the General tab, change Allow Downloaded Apps From to Anywhere
-3. Start the Control Panel

 Usage
 ======